Healthy Homes Assessment Mornington

 Fines for Failing to Comply

-Beginning on July 1st, 2021, when a brand new or renewed tenancy is signed for a Mornington rental property, all Healthy Homes compliance work have to be done by the end of 90 days.
+Beginning on July 1st, 2021, when a brand new or renewed tenancy is signed on a Mornington rental property, all Healthy Homes compliance work have to be completed within 90 days.

-As of 1st July 2021, when a new, renewed or varied Tenancy is signed for the Mornington rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.
+From the 1st of July in 2021, when a new or renewed Tenancy is signed for the Mornington rental property, all Healthy Homes compliance work must be done within 90 days.

-Get the full description of this law.
-Residential Tenancies Act landlords responsibilities.
+Get the full description of the Residential Tenancies Act landlords responsibilities.

 Healthy homes are important